Haddenham, Cambridgeshire: History

 The Archaeology Data Service reports Iron Age features such as ditches and possible roundhouses.
 Historical records of a Saxon ecclesiastical manor suggest Haddeenham was a settlement in Saxon times.
 Nine Anglo-Saxon graves were discovered next to the Three Kings pub.

 During the Second World War, Haddenham was a Starfish bombing decoy site, both K-type (day) and Q-type (night), which were used to divert German bombing away from RAF Bomber Command's nearby airfields.

 Amenities

-Haddenham has shops in the High Street, and two public houses (The Three Kings and The Cherry Tree), a beauty salon, GP's surgery, art gallery, a village hall known as the Arkenstall Centre, and a library that has been volunteer-run since 2003.
+Haddenham has shops in the High Street, and one public house (The Three Kings), a beauty salon, GP's surgery, art gallery/center, a village hall known as the Arkenstall Centre, and a library that has been volunteer-run since 2003.

 Holy Trinity Church dates from the 13th century and was extensively remodelled in the 19th century.
 Haddenham Baptist chapel dates from the late 18th century and the present building from 1905.

 In September 2012, the village's new playpark was unveiled by Baroness Scott of Needham Market.

 Bus services run to the cathedral city of Ely, approximately 6 mi north-east of the village.